 Despite me choosing a specific number and going through a menu, I wasn't guaranteed that I will speak to an expert in the field.
 During my calls, customer support passed me around like I’m a blunt in a frat party.

 Often I had to go through 2 or 3 people to get an issue solved.
 Each connection had its own waiting time and had recorded attempts to sell me something.
 The entire situation felt a bit weird.
 When possible, the number of transfers to a different agent should be minimized.
 Although it's always great to talk to someone who's an expert, transfers are stressful.
 I believe Network Solutions should work on reducing them.

 Overall though, the phone support wasn't half bad.
 The agents themselves attempted to help me as much as they could and wait times were okay.
-This provider has enough problems, phone service probably isn't one of them.
+This provider has enough problems, phone service probably isn't the biggest one of them.

-- Server's overall uptime
+- Server's overall speed and uptime

 Host Speed During Low Upkeep

 In theory, an HTML website is supposed to be the quickest thing a hosting provider could ever run.
-After all, this specific page consists only of 20 or so lines of code and a server should crunch such a task in no time at all:
+After all, this specific page consists only of 20 or so lines of code and a server should crunch such a task in no time at all.

-This is bound to be more of a challenge for Network Solutions - I have created a Neo website builder website, which is definitely going to be slower than the HTML.
-But by how much?
-If this builder is well-optimized we shouldn't see a massive difference.
+This is bound to be more of a challenge for Network Solutions - I have created a website builder website, which is definitely much heavier than the simple HTML.

-Server's Overall Uptime
+Server Overall Speed And Uptime

 Here we are - it's time for the final test.
 During this evaluation, we will see just how much does Network Solutions value security of its clients' data.
 Judging by what I endured during the purchase process, I have my reservations.
 But this test is slightly different, and it's going to consist of these two parts: